 - If you changed the status, the platform may update features linked to this number

-To drop or reinstate a number, use the Actions menu on the number view:
+To manage a number’s status, use the Actions menu on the number view:

 - Actions menu > Drop Number: Stops billing for this number and drops all its features.